jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-01-28-here-again.md

 A call comes from _Unknown Number_.

-It's the fourth call I have with the bureau regarding my rights to the health insurance and the third correspondence I have with the same lady (after previous calls and correspondence with three different people).
+The fourth call I have with the bureau regarding my rights to health insurance.
+The third correspondence I have with the same lady (after previous calls and correspondence with three different people).

 _You have sent relevant information,_ she said, _now I would like to ask you a few more questions._